Einstein on the Beach: 1976 premiere and first tour

 Einstein on the Beach premiered on July 25, 1976, at the Théâtre Municipal in Avignon, France, as part of the Avignon Festival.
 It was performed by the Philip Glass Ensemble and presented by the Byrd Hoffmann Foundation.
 The opera was also staged that summer in Hamburg, Paris, Belgrade, Venice, Brussels and Rotterdam.
 The Byrd Hoffman Foundation in cooperation with the Metropolitan Opera held two performances in November 1976.
 Lucinda Childs, Robert Wilson, pupil Sheryl S. Sutton, and Samuel M. Johnson filled the primary characters.
 All three would go on to reappear in the 1984 BAM revival.

 1980s

 The Brooklyn Academy of Music (BAM) next mounted the opera in 1984.
 A one-hour documentary about this production appeared on public television, titled Einstein on the Beach: The Changing Image of Opera.
+The documentary was shown at the Morgan Library & Museum during its exhibition “Robert Wilson/Philip Glass: Einstein on the Beach” which ran from July 13 through November 4, 2012.

 In 1988, opera director Achim Freyer, who had staged the world premiere of Glass's Akhnaten in Stuttgart, Germany in 1984, designed and staged a reworked version in a highly abstract style, with new spoken texts from the early 20th century, at the Stuttgart State Opera.
 As with the premiere, this version was also conducted by Michael Riesman.